 b.
 Showcase product recommendations derived from the visual search

 c.
 Educate your customers about how visual search works, and how to use

 d.
 Don’t forget the importance of smart integration!

-If you’re interested in exploring how visual search can enhance your customer’s shopping experience both through social and beyond, get a free trial with ViSenze today.
+If you’re interested in exploring how AI in ecommerce can enhance your customer’s shopping experience both through social and beyond, get a free trial with ViSenze today.